NVIDIA/NeMo-Curator/README.md

   </tbody>
 </table>

-## Contribute to NeMo
+## Contribute to NeMo Curator

 We welcome community contributions!
-Please refer to `CONTRIBUTING.md <https://github.com/NVIDIA/NeMo/blob/stable/CONTRIBUTING.md>`_ for the process.
+Please refer to [CONTRIBUTING.md](https://github.com/NVIDIA/NeMo/blob/stable/CONTRIBUTING.md) for the process.

 To contribute an article to the collection, please submit a pull request to the ``gh-pages-src`` branch of this repository.
-For detailed information, please consult the README located at the `gh-pages-src branch <https://github.com/NVIDIA/NeMo/tree/gh-pages-src#readme>`_.
+For detailed information, please consult the README located at the [gh-pages-src branch](https://github.com/NVIDIA/NeMo/tree/gh-pages-src#readme).